-The Rolex Daytona has a long, rich heritage as one of the world’s premier luxury sport watches.
-First introduced in 1963, the Cosmograph Daytona has gone through many upgrades and iterations and along the way, it has become one of the brand’s most well-known, valuable, and highly sought-after timepieces.
+The Rolex Daytona has a long, rich heritage as one of the world’s premier luxury sports watches.
+First introduced in 1963, the Cosmograph Daytona has gone through many upgrades and iterations, and along the way, it has become one of the brand’s most well-known, valuable, and highly sought-after timepieces.

 Today, we are currently in the third generation of the Rolex Daytona.
 This third-generation was first launched by Rolex in 2000 and it is defined by the collection’s single most significant update thus far: Rolex’s very own, in-house chronograph movement.
 While the third generation of the Rolex Daytona retains many of the same core design traits that were first introduced with the second generation, there have also been some other noteworthy upgrades.

-One of the ways that you can always tell this generation apart is that watches from it will have six-digit reference numbers, with some followed by letters depending on their bezel type (like ref.
-116500LN).
-Additionally, the running seconds indicator moved from the 9 o’clock location (on Zenith Daytona models) to the 6 o’clock position on the generation with in-house movements.
-As we’ll dive into today, starting in 2011, Rolex began fitting certain Daytona references with bezels crafted from Rolex’s proprietary Cerachrom ceramic material
+One of the ways that you can always tell this generation apart is that watches from it will all have six-digit reference numbers, with some followed by letters depending on their bezel type.
+For example, the ref.
+116500LN has the letters “LN” at the end to denote the use of a black ceramic bezel – something that Rolex first started fitting to certain Daytona references back in 2011.
+Additionally, the running seconds indicator moved from the 9 o’clock location (on Zenith Daytona models) to the 6 o’clock position on the generation with in-house movements, and this also can serve as a way to visually identify the correct generation of a Rolex Daytona watch.

 Rolex Daytona Timeline